Coookei/Nextjs-Template/README.md

 - The project uses `simple-git-hooks` to register a `pre-commit` hook that runs `pnpm lint-staged`.
 - `lint-staged` limits work to staged files: TypeScript/JavaScript go through `next lint --fix --file …` and then `prettier --write`, while staged CSS, Markdown, MDX, and JSON files are just formatted with Prettier.
 - If the hook fails, the commit is aborted.
 Click view command output to see which file caused the issue, then manually apply the required formatting changes before committing again.

+## Database (Prisma)

+- Prisma is configured with a PostgreSQL datasource in `prisma/schema.prisma`.
+- Copy `.env.example` to `.env`, then replace the placeholder credentials in `DATABASE_URL` with your own connection string before running Prisma commands.
+- `src/lib/prisma.ts` exports a singleton `PrismaClient` so API routes, server actions, and scripts reuse the same instance during development.
+- Domain logic for Prisma-backed features should live in `src/lib/api`, while request validation schemas live in `src/lib/validators`.
+Keep route handlers decoupled by importing from these modules.
+- After adjusting the schema, run `pnpm prisma:generate` to refresh the client.
+Use `pnpm prisma:migrate` for dev migrations, or `pnpm prisma:db:push` for quick schema pushes. `pnpm prisma:studio` opens Prisma Studio for a GUI.

 ## Styling and UI components